TopherMcDowell/BusinessClash/README.md

 Game character options
 Multiple ending possibilities

-Used By
+Used By:
 This project has been used an tested by members of the Alpharetta community in Alpharetta, GA.

-Technology
+Technology:
 This project was made using the Stencyl API.

-Usage
+Usage:
 This game will soon be accesible on itch.io using basic internet access.

-Known Bugs
+Known Bugs:
 There are currently zero known bugs in this program.
 All errors have been resolved.

 Lessons Learned